Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/Lesson8.md

 }
 ```

-3. The View Controller Creation protocol:
+3. The View Controller Creation protocol is created:

 ```Swift
   protocol ControllerCreator {